charlie-bertelsen/Fitness-Tracker/README.md

 This project is an end-to-end pipeline that tracks and analyzes personal fitness, nutrition, and wellness data.
 It extracts data from wearable exports .csv files, transforms it using Python, stores it in a MySQL database, and visualizes trends through Power BI dashboards.

+### Project Questions

+1. How does my actual sleep duration compare to my sleep needed?
+2. How do my average daily macronutrient intakes compare with my nutritional goals?
+3. How important is consistency in reaching my fitness goals?

 ### Data Sources

 The data in this project is sourced from Garmin Connect and Cronometer.
 Both of these apps allow for .csv data export which I run through the ETL process, sorting the .csv files and uploading them to my fitness tracker database.